ministryofjustice/cloud-platform-how-out-of-date-are-we/README.md

 If the API key doesn't match, the app. will return a 403 error.

+### Updater image

+The `updater-image/` directory maintains a docker image which can be used to update the JSON data in the app.
+See the `makefile` in that directory for a usage example.

-## Updating the docker image
+## Updating the docker images

 Pre-requisites: You need push access to the `ministryofjustice` repo on [docker hub]

-To update the docker image:
+To update the app. docker image:

  * make and commit your changes
  * update the tag value of `IMAGE` in the `makefile`
  * run `make`

+To update the updater image, repeat these steps in the `updater-image/` directory.

-This will build the docker image and push it to docker hub, using the updated tag value.
+This will build the docker images and push them to docker hub, using the updated tag values.